-The Canadian government repealed inheritance taxes in 1972, but you may still want to check with your accountant if the inheritance contains property or anything valuable besides cash.
-Capital gains from properties may not be exempt from tax; as a result, most estates sell properties so that their values can be passed on as cash.
+In 1972, the Canadian government repealed inheritance taxes.
+Capital gains from transferred properties, however, may not be exempt; the one exception is for a person’s primary residence.
+As a result, estates often sell properties so that their values can be passed on as cash.

 Charitable donations and leaving a legacy

-Donating some of your money to a charity may give you tax advantages on your final tax return.
-Learn more about using life insurance to leave a legacy to charity.
+Don’t forget that donating a portion of your money to a charity may provide tax advantages on your final tax return.
+It’s a great way to leave your estate in good financial standing and your legacy in good esteem!
+Learn more about using life insurance to leave a legacy.

 Do you have questions about inheritance, investments, life insurance or leaving a legacy?
 Connect with your Co-operators financial representative* at any time.